jcheminform/markdown-jcheminf/README.md

 ### CiTO support

 The template supports CiTO annotation and the template contains instructions on how to use them.
+This feature is based on earlier work by Krewinkel et al. [1].

 ## Submission to JCheminform.